janikvonrotz/janikvonrotz.ch/content/post/2019-01-30-generate-pkcs12-key-and-truststores-with-puppet.md

 * Keytool cannot create pkcs12 stores from a certificate and key.
 * Openssl cannot manipulate existing pkcs12 stores.
 * Openssl cannot create pkcs12 with multiple certificates and keys.
-* Openssl cannot import certificates and keys into an existing pkcs12 store, however, it can import a pkcs12 store into an existing one.
+* Keytool cannot import certificates and keys into an existing pkcs12 store, however, it can import a pkcs12 store into an existing one.

 Hope this helps to understand the design decisions made here much better.